the-argus/rit-gdc-talks/from_scratch.md

 ---

-## Streaming and 3D Physics

-Two very real and difficult problems are:
+## Some problems are hard :(

 - open-world content streaming
-- Physics, particularly 3D physics
+- efficient physics, particularly 3D physics
+- content serialization (saving game state to disk)

-Note: Streaming is the source of the infamous cyberpunk 2077 launch bugs! and there and many more.
-These are just two examples of some very difficult problems in gamedev.
-There are many others.
+Note: Streaming is the source of the infamous cyberpunk 2077 launch bugs! and there and many more. when deciding whether to make a game from scratch, consider whether you game needs these elements and whether you can use an existing generic solution.

 ---

-## Do you need streaming?
-Do you need 3D physics?

-Note: What is appropriate for your game?
-If you really have a large number of big assets in an open world, then you should heavily consider using unreal.
-But maybe not!
+## Some problems are unique to just your game

-Note: consider the kind of problems you'll need to solve. for the most part, the logic of what's easy in a game engine applies also to from-scratch: if it's been done before, many times, it's probably not where you're going to spend most of your time.
-Usually elements unique to your game are where you will spend the most time.
-You will see less variation in the amount of time you spend on these game specific elements, ie. doing it in an engine or from scratch will both take a while.
-So consider what kind of boilerplate, already-solved problems you will need to solve.
-Same thing as before: open world streaming, 3D physics, the complexity of your asset pipeline.
+Note: the logic of what's easy in a game engine applies also to from-scratch: if it's been done before, many times, it's probably not where you're going to spend most of your time.
+The parts of your game which have never been done before are often the hardest parts to get right.

 ---

 ## Systemic vs. Content Driven

-- How procedural is your game?
-- How much content needs to be in your game?
+Imagine programming one projectile shooting mechanic and it's fun right away.
+Then imagine trying to program a linear story game where each area has a simple mechanic unique to that area.
+And there are 50 areas.

+There's inherent prototyping/design overhead to any mechanic

-Consider how composable your mechanics.
-A game with a lot of emergent gameplay from a few different, colliding systems may be easier to program than a game which simply has a lot of induvidual mechanics.
-Simple but numerous is generally more suited for a game engine, whereas complex but few is good for from-scratch.
+Note: Simple but numerous is generally more suited for a game engine, whereas complex but few is good for from-scratch.

+---

+## Familiarity

+If you are on a deadline, work with tools you are familiar with.

+Program a game from scratch in your free time, though!

+Note: apologies to people who are not already making their games in their free time.

+---

+## Communication

+- C vs. Java and custom vs. premade engine
+- Fewer people + better communication = better for from-scratch

+Note: engines provide a more abstract interface, which often allows one team of people to not worry about the implementation details of another team's work.
+This is certainly possible but maybe more difficult when making a game from-scratch.

+---

+## Team size and deadlines

+- Unknown problem space = unpredictable development times

+Note: If a friend of mine started an indie studio and a kickstarter promising a game in a year, I would not suggest writing the game from scratch.
+I would always suggest doing what your team is most familiar with in these cases.

 ---